isaac0964/isaac0964/README.md

 <h3 align="center" style="color: black;"> :robot: MSc student in Robotics and AI </h3>

 ## :sassy_man:  About me
-- :school: I am a Master's student in `Robotics and Artificial Intelligence` at Universidad de Guadalajara
+- :school: I am a Master's student in `Robotics and Artificial Intelligence` at University of Guadalajara
-- :man_student: Bachelor's degree in `Engineering Physics` at Universidad de Guanajuato
+- :man_student: Bachelor's degree in `Engineering Physics` at University of Guanajuato
-- :thinking: I love AI, Programming, Math, Physics
+- :thinking: I love AI, Programming, Image Processing Math, Physics
 - :man_technologist: Tech enthusiast
 - :nerd_face: Always `learning new things`
 - :point_right: Contact Me: angelisasc1968@gmail.com!
 I'll try to respond as soon as I can.